 - Cannot take advantage of "Extra Magic Hours"

 - When parks are almost hitting capacity, anyone not staying in a Disney hotel are the first to not be allowed in the parks.

 - Cannot book fastpasses more than 30 days out of checkin date.

 - Disney Dining Plans are not available for purchase or free when offered during certain special dates (See Disney Dining Plan Helpful Information for more information).

-- Won't be able to enjoy the special Disney resort entertainment.
+- Will not be able to enjoy the special Disney hotel entertainment.

-- Won't be able to use Disney's free transportation.
+- Will not be able to use Disney's free transportation to the parks.

 Some people prefer to stay off property, because it saves them money.
 How much money?
 I do not know, but based on my experience, the difference is minimal unless your stay off property is free, because you are staying at a friend's house or something.
 If you need help cutting costs, go to "Tips On How To Go To WDW On A Limited Budget" for some useful tips.